 Lack of authentic standards for other BADs prevented quantification of these compounds in indoor dust.
 However, assuming that BADs have similar instrumental sensitivities as DB373 and DV93 because of their similar structures, the concentrations of four other BADs were estimated by using average response factors (RFs) of DB373 and BV93, separately (Table 2).
-Indeed, the sensitivity of DV93 and DB373 were quite similar ($0.2-0.5 \mu g/L$ for IDLs).
-Because of the lower average RF of DB373 are slightly greater than DV93.
+Indeed, the sensitivity of DV93 and DB373 were quite similar (0.2-0.5 $\mu g/L$ for IDLs).
+Because of the lower average RF of DB373 compared to DV93, estimated concentrations from average RF of DB373 are slightly greater than DV93.
 However, the majority of concentrations calculated both ways differed by less than 25%.
 Generally, greater concentrations of BADs were observed in daycares and salons than in other samples.